Blocking spammy caller names with VoIP.ms Call Hunting

 Why Twilio Lookup got involved

-The original simple version matched the caller name that VoIP.ms delivered in the SIP call.
+The first version matched the caller name that VoIP.ms sent in the SIP call.

 For the PCH-style caller I cared about, the VoIP.ms-provided name showed up as a generic city/state-style value.
 That is not useful enough to block on.
 Meanwhile, T-Mobile Caller ID showed PCH for the same number.

-Searching around for PCH points pretty quickly at Publishers Clearing House, and also at a lot of scam context.
+Searching for PCH phone number scam gets you Publishers Clearing House, plus warnings about PCH impersonator scams.
 PCH has its own scam-report page saying scammers misuse the PCH name to pretend people won prizes and demand money or personal information.
 The FTC also has an alert specifically about PCH impersonators.

-So I added optional Twilio Lookup support.
-If configured, the blocker can ask Twilio for the caller name and match against that instead.
+If configured, the blocker can ask Twilio Lookup for the caller name and match against that instead.
 If Twilio does not return a useful name or the lookup fails, the call is allowed through.

 The matching itself is intentionally boring: